javierandres-dev/training-google_homepage/README.md

 :open_file_folder: github_pages-google_homepage

 ## Description
-This project is based on the exercise proposed in [The Odin Project](https://www.theodinproject.com/courses/foundations/lessons/html-css).
+This is a fake page that mimics the look of the google home page.
 How does it look?
 Take a look at [Google Homepage](https://javierandresgp.github.io/github_pages-google_homepage/)

 ## Stack